PISAresearch/metamask-comp/README.md

 mapping(address => uint) nonce;
 ```

-When authorising a new meta-transaction, the signer can chose:
+When authorising a new meta-transaction, the signer can choose:
  * Increment the nonce, delete the old bitmap and create a fresh bitmap
  * Re-use the same nonce and flip a bit in the bitmap.